timklapdor/csulx/_drafts/2016-07-19-welcome-videos.md

 To create a welcome video there is a wide variety of tools available, many of them CSU supported technologies:

 - **CSU Replay/Personal Capture** (Echo360) - useful when you wish to capture both yourself as a ‘talking head’ in conjunction with what you are presenting.
 Of course this software provides options such as voice capture with screen only.
-A useful tool because the start to finish process can be handled from your desktop;it’s a CSU supported technology and provides ease of insertion into your subject space within interact2
+A useful tool because the start to finish process can be handled from your desktop and it’s a CSU supported technology and provides ease of insertion into your subject space within interact2
 - **Adobe Connect** - used primarily within CSU as a meeting tool, but does provide a screenshare and recording functionality-particularly useful if you intend on providing a recording of an online meeting you have run as a ‘Welcome’ type meeting at the start of your subject.
 - **Computer webcams** - you can create a direct to camera recording utilising the webcam and microphone on your desktop/laptop (PC or mac) and there a numerous options for making this available e.g. storing and streaming in youtube as a private channel and embedding in your interact2 homepage or uploading the file into Interact2 as well (not recommended as students will incur greater download charges).
-- **Mobile technologies** - such as ipads and smartphones can provide you with a quick and easy way to capture footage ‘in the real world.’
+- **Mobile technologies** - such as iPads and smartphones can provide you with a quick and easy way to capture footage ‘in the real world.’
 Be aware that these files can quickly become large in size and emailing as a means of moving files can quickly degrade the quality, rendering them unusable.
 The best way to move these files is through a cloud storage solution such as google drive or dropbox.

 ### Further Reading

 <div class="apa-ref" markdown="1">

 Borup, J., West, R. E., & Graham, C. R. (2012).
-Improving online social presence through asynchronous video. *The Internet and Higher Education*,*15*(3), 195-203.
+Improving online social presence through asynchronous video. *The Internet and Higher Education, 15*(3), 195-203.

 </div>